 Pretty or functional ecommerce website?
 With BigCommerce you get both.

 We also don't limit you when it comes to the front or interior design.
-You can give your website a fully custom on-brand look without skimming on SEO, usability, or security.
+You can give your website a fully custom on-brand look without skimming on SEO, usability or security.
 At the same time, you can customise your back-end to match your operations by pairing the in-built core commerce with external integrations.

 Every BigCommerce theme is responsive, mobile- and SEO-friendly, and optimised for usability.
-Using a premade theme is a shortcut way to designing a great ecommerce website at a lower cost.
+Using a premade theme is a shortcut to designing a great ecommerce website at a lower cost.

 What if I want to design a truly custom ecommerce experience?
-Think third-party integrations and add-ons with AR apps, a custom CDN + CMS to support heavy-duty publishing, and an ML-powered product recommendation engine on top with real-time data.
+Think third-party integrations and add-ons with AR apps, a custom CDN + CMS to support heavy-duty publishing and an ML-powered product recommendation engine on top with real-time data.
 Is BigCommerce still relevant to me?

-For example, you can use our core commerce features for inventory management, payment processing, shipping, fraud management, and more, while using another technology such as WordPress or Adobe Experience Management to power your website's front end.
-Such setup goes by the name of headless commerce.
+Absolutely.
+BigCommerce is an open-SaaS platform, meaning our technical infrastructure can be easily connected with an array of other applications through APIs.
+Our platform seamlessly integrates with external apps and can be integrated within larger technical ecosystems.
+With the assistance of agency partners like Folio3 that use BigCommerce design services, you can create a store of your dreams.
+With BigCommerce, you can use our core commerce features for inventory management, payment processing, shipping, fraud management and more, while using another technology such as WordPress or Adobe Experience Management to power your website's front end.
+Such a setup goes by the name of headless commerce.

+If you need less sophisticated but still robust design functionality, we deliver that too.
+Take our Page Builder — a drag and drop web page editing tool small businesses and Fortune 500 companies use to create attractive landing pages.
 Using pre-made design elements, you can rapidly prototype attention-grabbing and click-inducing product listings without writing a single line of code.
-Create interactive customer experiences, level up your content marketing game, and add new supporting pages to your sales funnel without calling the dev team.
+Create interactive customer experiences, level up your content marketing game and add new supporting pages to your sales funnel without calling the dev team.